 The tour takes around 2 hours and includes the chance to snorkel in the crystal clear waters and enjoy the stunning underwater corals and reefs.
 You’ll also see local fish and plenty of colorful marine-life.

 Once everyone’s back on board, enjoy a slow cruise back to Great Stirrup Cay while enjoying island music and light refreshments, snacks and alcoholic beverages.

 Prices for this trip are US $65 for adults and $45 for children aged 8+.

 10. Indulge in More Water Sports

-Rent a stand-up paddleboard at $25 and glide smoothly along the coastline enjoying the scenery.
-Exploring the marine life underneath the water, while maintaining your balance on this chill ride.
+Other activities to look forward to include renting a stand-up paddle-board at US$25 for an hour.
+Glide smoothly along the coastline enjoying the scenery and spotting fish and marine life beneath the water, while maintaining your balance on this fitness ride.

 11. Go Shopping